 - Invitational Request for Quotation This format is for use by Departments when obtaining quotes for Low Value Purchases.
 It may also be used for Roster Competitions when soliciting quotes from suppliers on an existing Qualified Supplier Roster. - Request for Quotation (RFQ) This format is for use by Procurement for the procurement of standard goods, services or construction based on lowest price or best value (or highest scoring) and standardized contract terms that will not require negotiation. - Request for Tender (RFT) This format is for use in Competitive Procurement or Multiphase Competitive Procurement for the procurement of more complex goods or construction where there is a need for legally binding, irrevocable bids, supported by bid security, and price is the primary (but not necessarily the only) consideration.
-This format must include welldefined specifications, requirements and contract terms and conditions, as post-bid negotiations are not permitted. - No-Negotiation (Contract A) Request for Proposal (RFP) This format is for use in a Competitive Procurement or Multiphase Competitive Procurement for the procurement of goods, services or construction where there is a need for legally binding, irrevocable bids and where factors other than price will be evaluated.
-This format must include well-defined specifications, requirements and contract terms and conditions, as post-bid negotiations are typically not permitted.
+This format must include welldefined specifications, requirements and contract terms and conditions, as post-bid negotiations are not permitted. - Negotiable Request for Proposal (RFP) This format is for use in a Competitive Procurement or Multiphase Competitive Procurement for the procurement of goods, services or construction where factors other than price will be evaluated.
+This format must include the scope of the project being undertaken, the criteria for evaluating proposals; a general scope of work which includes the minimum tasks and mandatory technical requirements to achieve HRM goals and the timeline for the RFP and where applicable for completing the work.
+The RFP must also outline the bidding process, the proposed contract terms and conditions and the framework for negotiation.